Jessie Trout: Leadership

 In the 1940s, she was the national secretary of World Call, the magazine of the United Christian Missionary Society.
 In January 1946, she became the executive secretary of the department of missionary education; in that role she oversaw a large field staff and worked with 5,000 organizations throughout the United States.
 From 1950 to 1961, she was vice president of the United Christian Missionary Society in Indianapolis; The first woman to assume that position.
 Trout worked for the Division of World Missions as a field liaison.
 Over her career, she traveled to 35 countries, some of which were during revolutionary control.
 She was a leader in the Disciples of Christ (Campbell Movement) of Thomas and Alexander Campbell.

-Trout helped co-found the Christian Women's Fellowship in 1950 and served as chief executive of the Christian Women's Fellowship.
+Trout helped co-found the Christian Women's Fellowship in 1950 and was chief executive of the Christian Women's Fellowship.
 Throughout United States and Canada, there were about 250,000 members in more than 4,200 groups.
 This was a significant effort to organize efforts of women and make their efforts more meaningful during a conservative period when women's leadership roles within the Christian Church was limited.
 It merged local women's guilds and missionary organizations.
 She founded the International Christian Women's Fellowship (1953).
 Trout also helped establish women's groups in Britain and visited women's groups in Thailand, Germany, Japan, the Philippines, Britain, and Pakistan.